-To build an events site that works best for your audience, we'll need your help defining the filters that visitors will use to search and browse your events.
-Filters control what your visitors can search and browse by.
-Things like date ranges, location, topic category, and more.
+To build an events site that works best for your audience, we need your help defining the filters visitors will use to search and browse your content.
+Filters categorize your events and make it easy for end users to quickly find what they're looking for, whether by date, location, topic, or event type.

-Before we begin building your events site, please review the sections below and provide your selections for each filter type.
-If you're not sure what a filter should include, take a look at a few live examples:
+Before we begin building your events site, please review the sections below and provide your selections for each filter type in the corresponding columns in the spreadsheet.
+If you're not sure what a filter should include, take a look at a few client examples:

 You don't need to use every filter, only include the ones that make sense for your content.
 If a filter isn't applicable, simply leave the columns blank.